iTwin/itwinjs-core/extensions/frontend-tiles/README.md

 ## Description

 The __@itwin/frontend-tiles__ package provides an experimental alternative technique for visualizing the contents of an iModel.
+Use `initializeFrontendTiles` to activate it.

 ## Documentation